Zvord/cimulator/memory-bank/activeContext.md

 ## Current Considerations
 1. **YAML Tag Support**: We've implemented support for the GitLab CI `!reference` tag and improved its handling to resolve references after all includes are processed.
 There may be other GitLab CI-specific YAML tags that need to be handled.

+2. **Duplicate Job Detection**: We've implemented detection of duplicate jobs in included files, which helps users identify potential issues in their GitLab CI configurations.
+This is particularly useful for large projects with many included files.

 2. **Code Completeness**: The codebase appears to have implemented most of the core functionality described in the implementation plan, but further analysis is needed to determine if any features are missing.

 3. **Testing Coverage**: The project has test files for various components, and we've added a new test for the `!reference` tag functionality.
 However, more comprehensive test coverage may be needed, especially for edge cases and real-world configurations.